City of Fife

 27th Legislative District

 Sen. Yasmin Trudeau is seeking another term representing the 27th Legislative District in the state Senate.
 She first joined the Senate when the Pierce County Council unanimously selected her to fill Sen. Jeannie Darneille’s seat in 2021.
-She was elected to the seat since and has distinguished herself as a progressive voice.
+She has since been retained by voters and distinguished herself as a progressive voice.
 Outside of the Senate, she works as the Race Equity Unit manager for the Washington State Office of the Attorney General.

 In Olympia, Trudeau has made ambitious strides toward progress.
 Recently, she was the primary sponsor of a bill to reduce police violence by prohibiting the practice of hog-tying in the wake of the killing of Manuel Ellis by three Tacoma police officers.
 Trudeau was also a primary sponsor of bills to cover lactation consulting under Medicaid and offer voluntary professional licensing for providers, to increase middle housing options, to establish both Eid al-Fitr and Hannukah as state holidays, and to strengthen jury diversity so our criminal legal system functions more fairly.
 Her priorities have long centered on building safe and sustainable communities, including through investments in environmental protections, behavioral health services, accessible housing, food security, and more.

 Republican Carole Sue Braaten is challenging Trudeau this year.
 In 2012, she ran for a state House seat representing Legislative District 25 but did not make it past the primary.
-In this race, she has yet to release a campaign platform or website as of late August.
+In this race, her voters pamphlet entry is filled with deeply transphobic misinformation as well as an emphasis on expanding militarized policing and disaster planning.
+Her vision of the challenges facing the district is divisive and fear-based, and she offers no real solutions for the most pressing issues.

 Yasmin Trudeau is the best choice in this race for the Legislative District 27 senate seat.

 Sen. Yasmin Trudeau is seeking another term representing the 27th Legislative District in the state Senate.
 She first joined the Senate when the Pierce County Council unanimously selected her to fill Sen. Jeannie Darneille’s seat in 2021.
-She was elected to the seat since and has distinguished herself as a progressive voice.
+She has since been retained by voters and distinguished herself as a progressive voice.
 Outside of the Senate, she works as the Race Equity Unit manager for the Washington State Office of the Attorney General.

 In Olympia, Trudeau has made ambitious strides toward progress.
 Recently, she was the primary sponsor of a bill to reduce police violence by prohibiting the practice of hog-tying in the wake of the killing of Manuel Ellis by three Tacoma police officers.
 Trudeau was also a primary sponsor of bills to cover lactation consulting under Medicaid and offer voluntary professional licensing for providers, to increase middle housing options, to establish both Eid al-Fitr and Hannukah as state holidays, and to strengthen jury diversity so our criminal legal system functions more fairly.
 Her priorities have long centered on building safe and sustainable communities, including through investments in environmental protections, behavioral health services, accessible housing, food security, and more.

 Republican Carole Sue Braaten is challenging Trudeau this year.
 In 2012, she ran for a state House seat representing Legislative District 25 but did not make it past the primary.
-In this race, she has yet to release a campaign platform or website as of late August.
+In this race, her voters pamphlet entry is filled with deeply transphobic misinformation as well as an emphasis on expanding militarized policing and disaster planning.
+Her vision of the challenges facing the district is divisive and fear-based, and she offers no real solutions for the most pressing issues.

 Yasmin Trudeau is the best choice in this race for the Legislative District 27 senate seat.

-Speaker of the House Laurie Jinkins is running for re-election to the 27th Legislative District, Position 1.
-She has been a passionate and effective champion for progressive values, particularly in her fight for racial and gender equity and closing tax loopholes.
-Since 2020, she has served as the first woman and LBGTQ+ speaker of the House in Washington.
+Speaker of the House Laurie Jinkins is running for re-election to the 27th Legislative District, Position 1 seat.
+Jinkins has been a passionate and effective champion for progressive values, particularly in her fight for racial and gender equity and closing tax loopholes.
+Since 2020, she has served as the first woman and LGBTQ+ speaker of the House in Washington.

-As speaker, Jinkins leads the House's legislative process.
-She consistently advocates for the wealthy to pay their share and provide the resources our communities need to thrive.
+As speaker, Jinkins leads the state House's legislative process.
+She consistently advocates for the wealthy to pay what they owe in taxes to provide the resources our communities need to thrive.
 Recently, she has pledged to protect the right to abortion in Washington state.
 In previous sessions, Jinkins sponsored bills to improve education funding and secure resources for a new health clinic in Hilltop that serves low-income patients.

 Speaker Jinkins has been a keystone of progressive advocacy in Washington and has earned another term in the House.

-Speaker of the House Laurie Jinkins is running for re-election to the 27th Legislative District, Position 1.
-She has been a passionate and effective champion for progressive values, particularly in her fight for racial and gender equity and closing tax loopholes.
-Since 2020, she has served as the first woman and LBGTQ+ speaker of the House in Washington.
+Speaker of the House Laurie Jinkins is running for re-election to the 27th Legislative District, Position 1 seat.
+Jinkins has been a passionate and effective champion for progressive values, particularly in her fight for racial and gender equity and closing tax loopholes.
+Since 2020, she has served as the first woman and LGBTQ+ speaker of the House in Washington.

-As speaker, Jinkins leads the House's legislative process.
-She consistently advocates for the wealthy to pay their share and provide the resources our communities need to thrive.
+As speaker, Jinkins leads the state House's legislative process.
+She consistently advocates for the wealthy to pay what they owe in taxes to provide the resources our communities need to thrive.
 Recently, she has pledged to protect the right to abortion in Washington state.
 In previous sessions, Jinkins sponsored bills to improve education funding and secure resources for a new health clinic in Hilltop that serves low-income patients.

 Speaker Jinkins has been a keystone of progressive advocacy in Washington and has earned another term in the House.